 We Take Advantage of Local Deals

-Two, the swim lessons come with a free parking pass that allows us to stay at the lake and swim and play on the play structure from 8am until 1pm every day of the two week period.
+Not only did my boys learn how to swim, which is a life skill, we also took advantage of a free parking pass that allowed us to stay at the lake and swim and play on the play structure from 8am until 1pm every day of the two week period.

-So, during the two weeks of swim lessons, we wake up, pack a picnic lunch, get on our bathing suits, and drive to the “beach.”
-For $25 per child per week, we get all-day lake entertainment and tons of friends to play with, plus swim lessons.
-A frugal friend turned me on to this deal, and I’ve taken advantage ever since.
+So, during the two weeks of swim lessons, we woke up, packed a picnic lunch, got on our bathing suits, and drove to the “beach.”
+For $25 per child per week, we got all-day lake entertainment and tons of friends to play with, plus swim lessons.
+A frugal friend turned me on to this deal, and I took advantage while I could.

 We Make a Schedule